jguest/dial-rb/README.md

 I thought a little bit more about how I could make this dream come true.
 A typical SMS interface on smart phone stores a conversation thread which has a typical flow of send->recieve (∞).
 Sounds pretty similar to a read-eval-print loop, right?
-Ruby's built in REPL is called IRB and it is an amazingly useful tool for learning the language at any level and an incredibly fun ruby sandbox environment if you know what you're doing.
+Ruby's built in REPL is called IRB and it is an amazingly useful tool for learning the language at any level and an incredibly fun sandbox environment.

 IRB over SMS just made sense in my head.
 One problem though: if my original goal was to have mini programs at my fingertips to do those things I didn't want to do on my own (mental math, ugh. open